Rasul v. Bush: Supreme Court

 The Supreme Court of the United States, over the Government's objections, agreed in November 2003 to hear the cases of the Guantánamo detainees, namely Rasul v.
 Bush, which was consolidated with al Odah v.
 Bush (the latter represented twelve Kuwaiti men).

 Release of Rasul and Iqbal

 On March 9, 2004, two years after they were first detained, the U.S. released Rasul and Iqbal to the United Kingdom with no charges filed, along with three other British citizen detainees.
 The British government had been pressing the United States for the return of its citizens and legal residents.
 The next day, the UK government released all five men without charge.

 Oral arguments

-One-hour of oral arguments were heard on April 20, where former-Circuit Chief Judge John Joseph Gibbons appeared for the detainees and Theodore Olson, the Solicitor General of the United States, personally appeared for the Government.
+One-hour of oral arguments were heard on April 20, where former-Circuit Chief Judge John Joseph Gibbons appeared for the detainees and Theodore Olson, the Solicitor General of the United States, appeared for the Government.

 During the oral arguments the following points came up: